bakztfuture/vue-style-transfer/README.md

 It is **not recommended** to use multiple style transfer elements on the same page.

 ## Credits
 Please note the code is **very** heavily inspired from the original [Arbitrary Style Transfer code](https://github.com/reiinakano/arbitrary-image-stylization-tfjs) using Tensorflow.js by Reiichiro Nakano.
-It's worth noting `vue-style-transfer` is more of a Vue wrapper for the original code by Reiichiro Nakano.
+It's worth noting `vue-style-transfer` is more of a Vue wrapper for the original code by Reiichiro Nakano, than its own library.

 Arbitrary Style Transfer itself would not have been possible without the following:
 * Authors of the [arbitrary style transfer](https://arxiv.org/abs/1705.06830) paper.